Runaway Baby: Critical reception

 On the other hand, Tim Sendra of AllMusic gave it a negative analysis, "is a pretty cheesy rocker, suffering from clichéd lyrics and production."
 Alexis Petridis from The Guardian went on to analyze some verses and gave them a harsh review, "Mars compares his penis to a carrot", which could not only lead to speculation regarding its meaning, but also "it's an image that haunts the rest of the song."
 He continued criticizing as the lyrics tell that "the object of his affections" should not try to connected Mars which could be related to his "carrot-like penis".
 MusicOMHs Jamie Milton felt that the recording was one of the things wrong with the album as at its core "involves throwing everything into the fire", mainly due to its "bad-boy pop-punkrealms".

 Commercial performance

-Following Mars's performance on The X Factor on October 22, 2011, "Runaway Baby" debuted in three different charts according to the Official Charts Company, on the issue date of October 30, 2011.
+Following Mars's performance on The X Factor on October 22, 2011, "Runaway Baby" debuted in three different charts according to the Official Charts Company.
 It entered at number 18 on the United Kingdom, spending 11 weeks on the chart.
 Moreover, it debuted at number 19 in Scotland and number five at the United Kingdom R&B chart.
 The song was certified platinum by the British Phonographic Industry (BPI).
 In 2012, it entered and peaked at number 66 and 50 on the Canadian Hot 100 and on the Billboard Hot 100, respectively.
-"Runaway Baby" was certified platinum by the Recording Industry Association of America (RIAA).
-In New Zealand, the single debuted at number 40, peaking at number 35 in its fourth week on the chart.
+"Runaway Baby" was certified three times platinum by the Recording Industry Association of America (RIAA) and by Music Canada (MC).
+In New Zealand, the track peaked at number 35 and it was certified two times platinum by the Recorded Music NZ (RMNZ).